bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 2) Providers;
 3) Services;
 4) Streams;
-5) Instances fo reach module types.
+5) Instances for each module types.

 Modules
 """"""""""